Bikes

 Footnotes

-1. I do sometimes drive, mind, but usually when I move furniture or music gear.
-For that, I rent a van.
-That cost does not factor in to my calculations here, because if I owned a car it would not be a van, so I would still be renting a van to move furniture.
-Good options for renting vehicles in Sydney include GoGet and Car Next Door.↩︎
+1. I do sometimes drive, mind, but usually only when I move furniture or music gear.
+For that I rent a van.
+That cost does not factor into my calculations here, because if I owned a car it wouldn’t be a van, so I would still be renting a van to move furniture.
+Good options for renting vehicles where I live include GoGet and Car Next Door↩︎